yakivmospan/android-snippets/articles/Volley Request Manager.md

     //... other requests goes here
 }
 ```
 And it will be great, great until you need to use different queues in your application.
-You will tell that there is no problems, just add new `RequestQueue` field and initialize it
+You might say that there are no problems, just add new `RequestQueue` field and initialize it
 ```java
     private RequestQueue mSecondRequestQueue;